cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-07-Research-Philosophy.md

 article](https://medium.com/digital-diplomacy/how-to-look-for-ideas-in-computer-science-research-7a3fa6f4696f)
 to learn the patterns of research and other tips.

-## How to evaluate the problems

 Now, we have two simple problems: what to predict and what to summarize.
 We have to introduce more principles to evaluate our problems because not all problems are worthy of study.

-The first question is whether a problem is generic. **We have to check whether this problem has many instances in the real world, such that the real impact is there.**
+The first question is whether a problem is generic (or important). **We have to check whether this problem has many instances in the real world, such that the real impact is there.**

 The second question is whether a problem is solvable.
 We have to seek help from the computation theory and estimate what the best we can do. **We should carefully take reasonable assumptions and think of several solutions.**

-The third question is whether our solutions apply to other scenarios.
+The second question is whether existing solutions have solved the problem already. **We should tell a clear and convincing story.**

 Other tricks are in the following.